 DAY 13, 03 JULY 2023.
 BEIJING SIGHTSEEING

 No tour to Beijing is complete without a visit to the Great Wall of China, and this tour is not an exception.
 Drive out of town for a walking tour to take in the sheer magnitude of this formidable structure that repeatedly failed to fulfill its purpose of stopping the barbarian clans from the north to invade the Middle Kingdom.
 Then, revert to the city for an enjoyable walk through the vast Summer Palace- the refuge for the Imperial family during the hot summer days of Beijing.
 Walk through the halls, along the world's longest decorated corridor, and through the beautiful Suzhou street.
 After a day full of walking and physical activity, get a well deserved afternoon Imperial Tea Break.
 Then enjoy an Imperial Banquet in one of Beijing's best renowned Imperial restaurants to enjoy some of the most sumptuous dishes that were served to the emperor back in the days.

 DAY 14, 04 JULY 2023.
 DEPARTURE FROM BEIJING

 Begin the last day of this China culinary tour with a visit to Xinfadi, Beijing's largest vegetable market.
 From the very early morning hours, fresh agricultural produce is flowing into this vast market.
 Food vendors and homemakers flock here to purchase the freshest ingredients for their restaurants, food stalls, and small shops throughout town.
 Continue walking through the Forbidden City, probably the most important historic site within the city center, which was forbidden to all but the Imperial family and those serving in the Imperial court.
 For lunch, enjoy the dish probably most recognized with Beijing Cuisine- Beijing Roast Duck, including a peek behind the scenes to the process of roasting, cutting, and serving the duck.
 End the tour of Beijing with a visit to the Silk Market- a great place to find and purchase anything from Chinese souvenirs to affordable merchandise.
 From here, drive to the airport for the international departing flight out of China.

 Dates & Pricing

-Rates for China culinary tour are quoted in US Dollars and are valid for two confirmed travelers and above.
+Rates for China culinary tour are quoted in US Dollars.